Wuchaohan/IoT_final_project/README.md

 we call lineNotifyMessage function via inputing there three parameters:

-* token() : a special connected with your LINE account
+* token : a special connected with your LINE account
 * picture1 : the picture of your face
-* picture2 : the picture of your
+* picture2 : the picture of your body

 ### Reference documents :